 That was the beginning of Pin High in 1988.
 A couple of years later one of those golfing buddies, Denny Lanigan, came on board and suggested that golf club ID labels should be our next offering.
 I agreed, and we began by targeting private country clubs with the first fully laminated and die-cut custom printed ID labels for golf clubs.
 And yes, they were produced out of our 2-bedroom apartment in San Diego until we got an office and hired some help a few months later.

-Since then we have serviced over 8000 country clubs, pro shops, off-course golf retail chains, custom club makers and major manufacturers and have sold over 2 million sets of Genuine Pin High Golfer’s Labels.
+Since then, Pin High has serviced over 8,000 country clubs, pro shops, off-course golf retail chains, custom club makers and major manufacturers.
+Pin High Inc. has now sold over 2 million sets of Genuine Pin High Golfer’s Labels.

 Thank you smart golfers everywhere!